giellalt/lang-lut/lut.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/verbs.lexc)</small>Adjective inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/verbs.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/verbs.lexc)</small>Proper noun inflection
-The Lushootseed language adjectives are inflected in much the same way as nouns and verbs.
+The Lushootseed language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

 * * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adjectives.lexc)</small>Adpositions
-The Lushootseed language adpositions

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adpositions.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/adpositions.lexc)</small>Prefixes
-Prefixes in the Lushootseed language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/prefixes.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/prefixes.lexc)</small>
-# Symbol affixes

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/symbols.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/symbols.lexc)</small>Pronoun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/propernouns.lexc](http://github.com/giellalt/lang-lut/blob/main/../src/fst/affixes/propernouns.lexc)</small>Pronoun inflection
 The Lushootseed language pronouns inflect in the same cases as regular nouns, but with a colon (':') as separator.